-Ticks are capable of spreading a number of serious diseases and, therefore, are dangerous both to pets and people.
+Ticks are capable of spreading several serious diseases and, therefore, are dangerous both to pets and people.
 Here, our Des Moines veterinary team explains how these external parasites thrive, what signs you should look out for and how to keep ticks away from your pets and family.

 Ticks are external parasites that survive by feeding on the blood of humans and animals.
 They don't jump or fly and so, they generally rely on hosts like wild animals for transportation.
 Once ticks are in your area or on your property, they will often make your pets hosts and then will be brought into your home.

-Ticks can spread a number of serious diseases.
+Ticks can spread several serious diseases.
 Because of this, they can be dangerous both to pets and to people.
 Humans can contract serious conditions like Lyme disease when the saliva of an infected tick—and the germs it contains—makes its way into their bloodstream.

-The western black-legged tick (also known as Ixodes pacificus) is one of the most common tick species found in Des Moines and has the dubious distinction as being the species responsible for most cases of Lyme disease in Washington state.
-It's joined by the American dog tick, Rocky Mountain wood tick and soft tick.
+The western black-legged tick (also known as Ixodes pacificus) is one of the most common tick species found in Des Moines and has the dubious distinction of being the species responsible for most cases of Lyme disease in Washington state.
+It's joined by the American dog tick, Rocky Mountain wood tick, and soft tick.